 After Discharge

-Invite them to meet with you somewhere local or travel together to support them in getting out of the house for a while.
+Invite them to meet with you somewhere local or travel together to support them in getting out of the house for a while if this is appropriate for their condition.